 “I’m going to France . . .”
 Still too broad.
 Go deeper.
 Get specific.

 An obvious hook for France could be its incredible wine country.
-That of course can be broken down further by region – and further still to look into the tradition and craftsmanship of French oak barrel coopers.
+That, of course, can be broken down further by region – and further still to look into the tradition and craftsmanship of French oak barrel coopers.

 The best photo essays are often the ones that come from a personal interest, so search “inside” before you go looking outside for ideas.

-My interests in history and geopolitics have lead me on a path to examine why things are the way they are in the world – not just documenting the present, but trying to infuse my stories with an awareness of the past.
+My interests in history and geopolitics have led me on a path to examine why things are the way they are in the world – not just documenting the present, but trying to infuse my stories with an awareness of the past.